evanhe1/async-workshop/README.md

 - fulfilled
 - rejected

 The initial state of the Promise will be pending, and the final state of the Promise will only become known when the operation that defines its value terminates.
-Based on this final value, the Promise's state will either be fulfilled (if the operation was succeeded) or rejected (if the operation failed).
+Based on this final value, the Promise's state will either be fulfilled (if the operation succeeded) or rejected (if the operation failed).

 ![Promise state diagram](https://user-images.githubusercontent.com/72584623/151504184-1c8cd3de-433e-4289-a04e-ccab39aeaedb.png)